p2k3m/ResumeForge/README.md

 ## Overview
 ResumeForge generates tailored cover letters and enhanced CV versions by combining a candidate's résumé with a scraped job description.
 The service uses Google's Gemini generative AI for text generation and stores the original CV and generated files in Amazon S3 using candidate- and date-based paths.

+Job descriptions are fetched with an initial Axios request and fall back to a Puppeteer-rendered page when direct access fails or requires client-side rendering.
+This approach cannot bypass authentication or strict anti-bot measures, so some postings may still be unreachable.

 ## Environment Variables
 The server relies on the following environment variables: